tiago-kth/vis/README.md

 A particle simulation over a flow-field.

-Make particles initially with random speeds, and add a "follow button".
+ok Make particles initially with random speeds, and add a "follow button".

+Use bilinear interpolation to get the velocity vectors, instead of just using the current grid cell vector.

+Change vectors direction when dragging

+Better streamline placement

+Edges